kingddd04/JPacMan/README.md

 ---

-##📝 License
+## 📝 License

 This project is licensed under the MIT License.
 You are free to use, copy, modify, and distribute this software under the license's terms.
-It took me a lot of time to develop this, just credit me if you use my work, i will onored if my work will be useful for someone :)
+It took me a lot of time to develop this, just credit me if you use my work, i will be onored if my work will be useful to someone :)

 ---

 ## 📦 Installation